inkognitro/oas-tszod-gen/README.md

 const requestHandler = new AuthRequestHandler( [myJwtAuthenticationProvider],
-  // In case of multiple authentication providers, the order does matter:
+  // In case of multiple authentication providers, the order does NOT matter here.
-  // The first found token by the "findToken" method of a supported authentication provider is
+  // The order of prioritized authentication providers is taken from the "request.endpointSchema.supportedSecuritySchemas"
-  // added to the request header section.
+  // array, which has the same order as the defined security schemes in the OAS3 specification of that endpoint.
-  // The endpoint caller function passes the information about supported security schemes
+  // The first found token received from the "findToken" method of a supported authentication provider is
-  // in the composed request's "schema" property.
+  // then added to the request headers.

   axiosRequestHandler
 );